brianyamasaki/AppsWithVue/Readme.md

 You'll need the following tools to start development.

 - Install and manage source code using [git](www.git-scm.org)
 - Create a free account at [GitHub](www.github.com).
+You can create and manage your own projects on GitHub and allow others to view your code and help you debug.
 - You'll need [the node ecosystem](www.nodejs.org) to download tools, frameworks and code libraries.
-Install node on your computer.
+[Download and install node](https://nodejs.org/en/download/) on your computer.
 - I recommend Microsoft's [Visual Studio Code](https://code.visualstudio.com/download) as your editor.
 Download and install it on your computer.
+Once you start to edit code, it will recommend extensions and plug-ins to make your life much easier.
 - Learn how to use your terminal program for the command line.

 ## How to start development